rrich360/rrich360/README.md

 - 💬 Ask me about anything relating to Logo design, Web App development, Java, Angular, React and Android development.
 - 📫 How to reach me: https://www.linkedin.com/in/roger-s-richards/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love software development, but I also love art.
-I established my first contract in 2012 for an LLC, Mobile Solutions.
-I spray painted two logos, which were located in the lobby and car garage of the car dealer shop.
-I drew the logo on a stencil and used my projector to spray paint the image from the stencil.
-I used a piece of cardboard and painter's tape to help form the letters then carved out the logo prior to spray painting them into the font/color the client requested.
-It took about 20 cans of acrylic spray paint.. compliments of Binders Art Supplies and two weeks to complete the job.
+- ⚡ Fun fact: I enjoy software development, but I also love art.
+I established my first contract in 2012 to create two business logos for an LLC called Mobile Solutions located in Stone Mountain, GA on Lawrenceville Highway.
+I spray painted them in the lobby and garage area of the car shop.
+Initially, I drew the logo on a stencil, cut out the stencil, and used my projector to display/enlarge the image of the stencil onto the wall.
+I used painter's tape on the wall to carve out the letters of the logo image on the wall.
+Lastly, I spray painted the logo with the color the client requested.
+It took about two weeks to complete and 20 cans of acrylic spray paint... compliments of Binders Art Supplies.
 -->
 <p float="center">